anandcoding-cloud/ethLocker/README.md

 # ethLocker
-Simple Etherium based money locker contact
+Simple Etherium based money locker contract

+The Contract creates an etherium locker, which will store the amount for a particular time periode before releasing